×

 We asked foreigners in Belize what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included...

 " Keep in mind that there is no comprehensive “MLS” system in Belize.
 So when searching for properties, you have to contact all the local real estate offices to see what properties they have listed.
 Make a list of all the real estate offices and any of the properties you are interested in that are listed through each office.
 Then contact a realtor from each office to give you the info on the listings you like.
 In the end, I used one realtor to represent me, but I had to do all the digging within each office’s listings to find the properties I wanted to make offers on.
 Don’t expect one realtor to expose you to any and all available properties that meet your needs.
 It just doesn’t happen.
-Someday soon I hope Belize gets their sh*t together and starts to use a full MLS system where the buyer can view ALL available properties online," explained one expat living in Belize.
+Someday soon I hope Belize gets their sh*t together and starts to use a full MLS system where the buyer can view ALL available properties online," said one expat in Belize.

 About the Author